 Whether you have owned a home for 40 years or you are a grade-school student looking to learn more about homes, naming the various parts of a house exterior can be challenging.
 Well, we are here to help.
-As an exterior cleaning company with 20 years of experience, our team at Perfect Power Wash knows a thing or two about the outside of homes.
+As an exterior cleaning company with 20 years of experience, our team of professionals at Perfect Power Wash knows a thing or two about the outside of homes.

 Below we listed all the common terms associated with the various parts of a house exterior.
 We have listed them in alphabetical order, so you can use it as a glossary and find what you are looking for right away.

 Box ends of a home are located at the gables, generally where the siding and roof line meet.
 They create a better appearance and seal in the areas where the siding and roof meet.